Sibitharan585/Zomato-Delivery-ETA-Prediction/README.md

-# Food Delivery Time Prediction — Beyond Distance-Based ETA
+# Beyond Distance: Predicting Food Delivery Time with Machine Learning

 Food delivery platforms like Zomato and Swiggy estimate delivery time primarily using distance, but distance alone explains only 32% of the variation in actual delivery time